Benin Expedition of 1897: Aftermath

 After the capture of Benin City, houses, sacred sites, ceremonial buildings and palaces of many high-ranking chiefs were looted and many buildings were burned down, including the Palace building itself on Sunday 21 February.
 There was evidence of previous human sacrifice found by members of the expedition, with journalists from Reuters and the Illustrated London News reporting that the town 'reeked of human blood.'
-Inside the abandoned palace, a terrible sight was revealed to the British.
-The Oba in panic of what he had done and in fear of a retaliatory attack, had embarked in a great mass of human sacrifice in order to stave off full disaster.
-Bodies of those sacrificed by the Oba laid in pits and many hung crucified in trees.